 Follow a fast freight through Flannigan, past Farmer’s Group Co-op and Wade Chemical Company; a switcher serves Utah Steel, a huge customer on the Flannigan Southwestern shortline railroad.
-The freight enters the Flannigan Tunnel into the Salt Lake hidden storage as a way freight led by two GP-35s leaves the Yard bound for various setouts and pickups along the way to Denver.
+The freight then enters the Flannigan Tunnel into the Salt Lake hidden storage as a way freight led by two GP-35s leaves the Yard bound for various setouts and pickups along the way to Denver.

 In Flannigan, the Geeps serve Utah Steel, picking up two cars and proceeding to Watercress.